Vitols999/QMS-WIKI/DocQuickStartEnglish.md

 * In the workspace window appears a new project entry with name ` MyProject`.
 * After opening the project, the waypoints and tracks present in the GPX file (that is, the project) are displayed.
 * If you move the mouse pointer to one of the displayed lines, you get some information about the selected object.
-* A double click on a waypoint or track centers the selected map around this object.
+* A double-click on a waypoint or track centers the selected map around this object.

      ![Show project](images/DocAdv/InstallProjectEn.jpg "Show project")